Blue Crush: Plot

 Anne Marie's acceptance of an outsider as her boyfriend causes friction between her and some young male surfers on the North Shore.
 Eden points out to Anne Marie that her current interest in Matt has weakened her commitment to training for the Pipeline contest.
 Anne Marie also overhears demeaning comments about herself from some of the other football players' wives and girlfriends staying at the hotel.

 Anne Marie confronts Matt about the situation and resolves to step up her game, fully committing herself to the Pipeline Masters.
-On the day of Pipeline, Anne Marie wipes out during her first heat, but she advances after narrowly beating pro surfer Kate Skarratt.
-She is shaken, but Matt tells her how he failed in his first game as an NFL quarterback, which helps her control her wavering confidence.
+On the day of Pipeline, Anne Marie wipes out during her first attempt, but she advances after narrowly beating pro surfer Kate Skarratt.
+She is shaken, but Matt tells her how he failed in his first game as an NFL quarterback, which helps her regain her wavering confidence.

-Determined, although still apprehensive, Anne Marie returns to the water.
-Competing in the same heat is Keala Kennelly, one of the first professional female surfers.
+Determined, although still apprehensive, Anne Marie returns to surfing.
+Competing in the same set is Keala Kennelly, one of the first professional female surfers.
 While Keala surfs the first few sets of waves well, Anne Marie is still reluctant to try one, visions of her near-drowning incident holding her back.
 Keala finishes her turn and paddles back out to take Anne Marie under her wing.
 Keala encourages her to ride the best wave of the day, and Anne Marie does it perfectly, scoring a perfect ten.
-Although Anne Marie cannot advance to the next heat, she regains her lost confidence and attracts the attention of sponsors, one of whom immediately offers to have her join the Billabong women's surf team.
+Although Anne Marie cannot advance to the next set, she regains her lost confidence and attracts the attention of sponsors, one of whom immediately offers to have her join the Billabong women's surf team.